 Topline / Margin Analysis for Errors

 We developed a simple table to illustrate the ramifications of a 0.1%, 1% and 10% yield error for corn and soybeans on your top line.

 If you use your combine as your only source of harvest data, for example, and your combine was off by 10%, you could potentially have 10% more or less of your perceived inventory.
 Assuming that you harvest 180 bu/ac corn, you could have up to 18 bu/ac more or less in your inventory.
 Now let’s say you planted 1,000 acres of corn at a price of $3.50/bu, a 10% error in yield means you can misrepresent $63,000 on your bottom line.

-You will probably not lose $63,000 from this mistake, but think of the impact to your field level decisions, crop inventory, and grain marketing.
-Here are a couple of examples:
+You are not likely to lose $63,000 from this mistake, but think of the impact to your field level decisions, crop inventory, and grain marketing.

 - On a field with small margins and a high yield error, you can make a different decision on what crop to grow, or not grow.
 Growing a less productive crop based on inaccurate data has financial ramifications and can cost you tens-of-thousands of dollars each year.

 - For grain marketing, a high yield error might cause you to over or under contract your inventory.

 - Land rental renegotiations are coming up shortly—imagine having to explain a 10% error on your crop share.
 This might not have any financial implications, but can damage your credibility with your landlord.